kobaltcore/renconstruct/README.md

 - `patch`: A value of `true` or `false` determining whether to run this task or not

 #### `build`
-- `win`: A value of `true` or `false` determining whether to build the Windows/Linux distribution or not
+- `pc`: A value of `true` or `false` determining whether to build the Windows/Linux distribution or not
 - `mac`: A value of `true` or `false` determining whether to build the macOS distribution or not
 - `android`: A value of `true` or `false` determining whether to build the Android distribution or not